DylanJoo/ConvRerank/README.md

 ```
 4. Predicted the relevance scores using fine-tuned t5.
 You can see our checkpoint at [bucket](#).

-## Evaluation on ORConvQA
+## Evaluation on CAsT 2019
-1. Download ORConvQA dataset (dev set only)
+1. Download CAsT 2019
+You may find out the download files in [official CAsT repo](#)
+Then, parse the evaluation topics into jsonl.
+- Qrels
+- Topics
+- COllections (MARCO, TRECCAR, WAPO)
 ```
-TBD
+pathon3 tools/parse_cast2019.py
 ```

 ## Note